The functional equation of the smoothing transform: Solutions in other sets of functions

-Using Lemma \ref{Lem:evucon_selection} it is readily seen that Lemma \ref{Lem:BK's_trick} also holds for $f \in \SolU^\beta$, which has the natural definition.
-Only one change in the proof of Lemma \ref{Lem:BK's_trick} is necessary: continuity rather than monotonicity is used to show the limiting function $f$ in \eqref{eq:CDE} satisfies $f>0$ on an interval including $0$.
+Using Lemma~\ref{Lem:evucon_selection} it is readily seen that Lemma \ref{Lem:BK's_trick} also holds for $f \in\SolU^\beta$, which has the natural definition.
+Continuity, rather than monotonicity, is used to show that the limiting function $\widetilde{g}$ in~\eqref{eq:CDE} satisfies $\widetilde {g}>0$ on an interval including $0$ and then continuity implies $c=1$, without the additional argument.
+Uniform continuity readily yields that when $f \in\mathcal{U}$, the conclusion of Lemma~\ref{Lem:mon_bound} holds.
+In this way the following theorem is obtained.
+For it let $\mathfrak{C}_r$ be positive constants when $r=1$ and positive, continuous, multiplicatively $r$-periodic functions otherwise.